 We hope our research will help the parents who are looking to move to an ‘affordable’ area near a top-rated school see what options are available to them.

 If you are looking to buy near outstanding schools, we have a huge range of family-friendly properties available in each London borough.
-Give us a call on 0207 099 4000 to find out more, or scroll through our !!!!!
+Give us a call on 0207 099 4000 to find out more.
+In this blog we've discussed London's state schools, but here's a good resource on the !best private schools in London.

 Curious as to how much your property is worth?
 Find out in 60 seconds with our free instant valuation tool https://www.portico.com/valuation/.